jean-marc/objrdf/readme.md

 ## Privileges

-All modification to the document done through SPARQL and RDF parsing are done through the class s function table (virtual functions are not used) which provide a generic interface to all the properties.
-That function table can be modified to change behaviour.
+Any modification to the document through SPARQL or RDF parsing is done through the class s function table which provide a generic interface to all the properties (similar to virtual functions).
+That function table can be modified to change behaviour e.g:
+* disable editing of resources allocated on the persistent store mapped to a read-only file
+* hide properties
+* create pseudo-properties (e.g: rdf:type)
+* obfuscate/encrypt properties
+Rather than modify the existing table we can extend it and use offset based on user, 'root' has access to the original table and can do anything, other users will use a filtered copy of the original.